What is the Work Test?

 To explain why this is tricky, I’m going to tell you a story about Sam.
 Sam has had a regular direct debit set up to make personal contributions into his super account each month and has had this in place for 10 years.
 Every month, $200 goes out of his account and into super.

-On the 5th of May 2018, Sam celebrated his 65th birthday and, on 2 July 2018, his $200 is debited from his account to go into his super fund.
+On the 5th of May 2021, Sam celebrates his 67th birthday and, on 2 July 2021, his $200 is debited from his account to go into his super fund.

-From 1 July 2019, the government has introduced a once-off exemption to the work test, which people can use in the first year after retirement, if they meet the following criteria:
+From 1 July 2019, the government introduced a once-off exemption to the work test, which people can use once if they don’t meet the work test requirements in the current financial year, as long as they meet the following criteria:

 - Their Total Superannuation Balance (the total of all superannuation accounts held in their name) is less than $300,000 as at 30 June of the previous financial year.